Terrorism (Northern Ireland) Act 2006

-The Terrorism (Northern Ireland) Act 2006 (c 4) is an Act of the Parliament of the United Kingdom.
-It provided that Part 7 of the Terrorism Act 2000 allowing Diplock courts in Northern Ireland, which would otherwise have expired on 18 February 2006, would continue in force until 31 July 2007, subject to modifications.
+The Terrorism (Northern Ireland) Act 2006 (c.
+4) is an act of the Parliament of the United Kingdom.
+It provided that part 7 of the Terrorism Act 2000 allowing Diplock courts in Northern Ireland, which would otherwise have expired on 18 February 2006, would continue in force until 31 July 2007, subject to modifications.

-Parliamentary debates
+Background

+The government had committed to the removal of all the special security provisions relating to Northern Ireland, when it was able to, considering the security situation.

+Passage

-The Bill for this Act passed through its stages in the House of Commons on the following dates:
+The bill for this act passed through its stages in the House of Commons and the House of Lords on the following dates.